jhackett1/utopia/content/speakers/jacky-wright.markdown

 ---
 title: Jacky Wright
 role: >-
-  Jacky has been CDIO at HMRC since October 2017, responsible for one of the biggest digital transformations in the world.
+  Chief Digital and Information Officer at HMRC.
+Responsible for one of the biggest digital transformations in the world.
 Her background is in the private sector where she built a formidable reputation as a global leader and champion of women and BAME in tech.